ivyliyuxuan/LI-YUXUAN-TSWD-Portfolio/dataviz2.md

 <details open>
 <summary>👀 My Analysis </summary>

-  ▪️ We can get data about General government debt-to-GDP ratio from 1995 to 2021 on the OECD official website, but since the value of OECD-average reaches its maximum in 2020, in this chart we only use data in 2020.
+  ▪️ We can get data about General government debt-to-GDP ratio from 1995 to 2021 on the OECD official website, but since the value of OECD-average reaches its maximum in 2020, in this chart we only use data in 2020.<br>

-  ▪️ The chart clearly compares the rates of the different countries in 2020 and sorts them according to the rates, making it easy for the viewer to complete the comparison.
+  ▪️ The chart clearly compares the rates of the different countries in 2020 and sorts them according to the rates, making it easy for the viewer to complete the comparison.<br>

-  ▪️ The chart highlights the OECD-average figures, making it easy for viewers to see which countries are above or below the average.
+  ▪️ The chart highlights the OECD-average figures, making it easy for viewers to see which countries are above or below the average.<br>

   ▪️ The chart only contains specific values for each country in 2020, which is enough information if that's the topic the audience wants to focus on.
-But I would prefer to see how it changes from year to year, after all, just one year of data is too one-sided to evaluate the performance of each country.
+But I would prefer to see how it changes from year to year, after all, just one year of data is too one-sided to evaluate the performance of each country.<br>

 </details>